mrFlick72/aws_course/alb/content.md

 There is three Elastic Load Balancer products in AWS: Application, Network and Classic Load Balancer.
 Classic Load Balancer is deprecated and should not used anymore.

-Network Load Balancer is a Layer 4 OSI Balancer it is the most performant and is typically used for very high performance workload, you need to use ports different to 80 or 443, basically a layer 4 OSI balancer is enough for your use case.
+Network Load Balancer is a Layer 4 OSI Balancer it is the most performant.
+It is typically used for very high performance workload, if you need to use ports different to 80 or 443, basically a layer 4 OSI balancer is enough for your use case.
 Many feature of a NLB are the same of ALB but in this course we will focus on ALB

 ALB or Application Load Balancer instead is a full Layer 7 balancer and is the best option when all the power of a layer